Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     * Reply to all messages
     * Leave comments on messages for other super users
 * Add a page loading between checkout and checkout success page
+* Change the formatting of the login/register/sign out pages to match the rest of the site
+* Add a page for super users to:
+    * See reviews
+    * Reply to reviews
+    * Delete reviews
+    * See contact form information
+    * Reply with an email to contact form information
+    * Add notes to contact form information
+* Loading javascript between checkout and checkout success

 <a name="technologies-used"></a>